huggingface/transformers/docs/source/glossary.rst

     [101, 138, 18696, 155, 1942, 3190, 1144, 1572, 13745, 1104, 159, 9664, 2107, 102]

-Note that the tokenizer automatically add "special tokens" which are special IDs the model uses.
+Note that the tokenizer automatically adds "special tokens" which are special IDs the model uses.
 If we decode the previous sequence of ids,

 ::